-CAS recruits and admits students of any race, gender, or ethnic origin to all its rights, privileges, programs, and activities.
-In addition, the school does not discriminate based on race, gender, or ethnic origin in the administration of its educational programs and athletics or extracurricular activities.
-Furthermore, the school is not intended to be an alternative to court, or administrative agency ordered, or public-school, district-initiated desegregation.

-CAS does not discriminate based on race, gender, or ethnic origin in the hiring of its certified and noncertified personnel.
+Christian Academy Schools, Inc. recruits and admits students of any race, color, or ethnic origin, to all rights, privileges, programs, and activities.
+The school does not discriminate on the basis of race, color or ethnic origin in administration or educational policies, scholarships, loans/fees/waivers/educational programs or athletic/extracurricular activities.
+Nor is Christian Academy Schools intended to be an alternative to court administrative agency- ordered or public school district-initiated desegregation.
+The school does not discriminate based on race, color or ethnic origin in the hiring of its certified or non-certified personnel.